Canada's Worst Handyman 6: Episode 1: Check-In

 After interviewing a record 900 nominations and after a screening process culled the field to 40, the five contestants arrive at the Handyman Rehabilitation Centre, where their nominators are waiting.
 As with previous years, each contestant is assigned a color-coded room.
-Ajay is given the blue room, Charlene is in purple, Dan in yellow, Matt in brown and Rob in orange.
+Ajay is given the blue room, Charlene is in purple, Dan in yellow, Matt in grey and Rob in orange.
 Each room has been locked from the inside by two locks, which they must remove from the outside before they can enter their room.
 Matt is the first to enter his room after Kory explains how a reciprocating saw works before helping him cut the locks.
 Rob smashes off his doorknob (something which baffles Joe-Anne, as the door itself wasn't actually locked) and causes substantial damage to the door itself before entering.
 Ajay is next to enter after chiselling the locks off his door.
 Charlene eventually enters after cutting the locks, leaving Dan last to enter their room.
 In each room, there is a heart-shaped bathtub that is to be installed, as well as their first challenge.